COVIDAnalytics/THEMIS/README.md

 4. `utils/` - miscellaneous tools required in the project
     * `cost_utils.py`
     * `visualization_utils.py`
-5. `notebooks/` - notebooks and excel sheets that demonstrate the calculation of some of the parameters and plots
+5. `notebooks/` - this folder contains all the scripts and excel files that are used to process the raw data
     * `monthly_dominant_policy.ipynb` - gamma values and GDP and Employment impact for different policies in different regions
     * `visualize_results_final.ipynb` - code to produce the plots
     * ...